Impact of the Gaza war: Domestic evacuation

-Infrastructures Destruction
+Infrastructure

-The extensive destruction and devastation resulting from the conflict have reached unprecedented levels.
-The report indicates that by November, approximately 60% of information and communications technology infrastructure, over 60% of health and education facilities, and 70% of commerce-related infrastructure in Gaza have been either damaged or completely destroyed.
-Over 800 schools are estimated to have been bombed or destroyed till the fifth month of the war.
+A December 2023 World Bank report estimated that 60% of information and communications technology infrastructure, over 60% of health and education facilities, and 70% of commerce-related infrastructure in Gaza had been damaged or completely destroyed.
+A December 2025 report by the Gaza Ministry of Transport and Communications estimated that 96% of fishing boats, 85% of registered vehicles, and 85% of the road network in Gaza had been destroyed.